LashaKh/MediMind-Expert/docs/scraping-guide.md

 **Prerequisites**: Chrome installed, account registered at team@updevoteai.com, password is Dba545c5fde36242 Puppeteer MCP available.

-# first log in with this email team@updevoteai.com using google log in
+# first if you are not already logged in, log in with this email team@updevoteai.com using google log in ,

 ## Step 1: Navigate to Target Article